 - Greater than 12 mm: Employ H2Mix plasma gas with a nitrogen shield gas.
 For thicknesses between 5 mm and 50 mm, the Vented Water Injection (VWI) process can be particularly effective.

-Managing Dross and Slag Challenges
+How to Manage Dross and Slag

 To effectively manage dross and slag when plasma cutting stainless steel, you should focus on maintaining a precise torch speed.